Please share this information with people who may not see or understand these messages.

 - Stay off the roads.

-- Clear exhaust vents.
+- Clear exterior exhaust and furnace vents.

 - Stay indoors and have warm clothes ready.